WallDev/S3Explorer/README.md

 * frontend folder hold all the views and logic of the application
 * utils for third party modules that require initialization

+A short guide to S3Explorer can be found [here](https://walldev.github.io/S3Explorer/)